How to reserve space for a meeting

 Room photos, layouts, and technology capabilities can be viewed on the Classroom Technology page.

 Faculty and staff wishing to reserve indoor or outdoor space for a meeting should send an Outlook calendar meeting request directly to a room to reserve that space.
-The video below explains how to send a request.
-Available rooms will be updated for Spring Term and a new video will be posted soon.

 Please send the request to the room first and do not include the attendees.
 Your Outlook request will be reviewed and accepted by the Events Office; please do not consider your meeting request confirmed until it is accepted through Outlook.
 Once you receive the confirmation message, you may then invite your attendees.
 Please make sure you have your settings to where you can receive a confirmation.